probmods/probmods2/teaching_extras/RSA-incremental.md

 ---
 layout: exercise
 title: Incremental RSA
 ---

-To warm up, let's make a standard RSA model that generates the utterances by iteratively extending the string:
+To warm up, let's make a standard RSA model that generates the utterances by iteratively extending the string.
+The function `extend` provides a (very simple) generative grammar for adding one word to a partial utterance; the function`sampleUtt` iteratively applies this until a `"."` is reached.

 ~~~~
 // we represent objects as strings of properties.